List of Tamako Market episodes

-Tamako Market is a 2013 anime television series produced by Kyoto Animation and directed by Naoko Yamada.
-The series revolved around Tamako Kitashirakawa, the elder daughter of a mochi shop owner in the Usagiyama Shopping District, who one day encounters a talking bird named Dera.
-The series aired in Japan between January 10 and March 28, 2013.
+Tamako Market is a 2013 anime television series produced by Kyoto Animation that aired in Japan between January 10 and March 28, 2013.
+The series is directed by Naoko Yamada, written by Reiko Yoshida, and features character design by Yukiko Horiguchi who based the designs on K-On! which was adapted from the manga of the same name that aired from 2009 to 2010, whom the same production staff was utilized.
+It revolves around Tamako Kitashirakawa, the elder daughter of a mochi shop owner in the Usagiyama Shopping District, who one day encounters a talking bird named Dera.

 The opening and ending themes respectively are "Dramatic Market Ride" (ドラマチックマーケットライド, Doramachikku Māketto Raido) and "Neguse" (ねぐせ), both performed by Aya Suzaki.
-The anime has been licensed in North America by Sentai Filmworks and it is streamed on the Anime Network.
+The anime has been licensed in North America by Sentai Filmworks and is streamed on Anime Network.
 An animated film, Tamako Love Story, was released in Japanese theaters on April 26, 2014.

-Episode list
+Episodes

 Bonus episodes

 The following episodes are included on DVD/Blu-ray Disc volumes.